Current Travel Advice for Customers.Click here

 115/230V AC, 50 Hz, three-pin and two-pin plugs are standard.

 Vaccinations and Health

 There are no specific vaccinations that need to be taken before visiting Barbados, but as health requirements constantly change, check with your GP or specialist travel clinic well in advance of your holiday for specific information regarding your travel and medical history.
-Additional information can be found by visiting NaTHNaC or MASTA Travel health.
+Additional information can be found by visiting MASTA Travel health.